Dreamweaver176/CSCE_435_Team_25_Project/Report.md

 `Intel top-down`: For your CPU-only experiments on the scale of a single node, you should generate additional performance data, measuring the hardware counters on the CPU.
 This can be done by adding `topdown.all` to the `spot()` options in the `CALI_CONFIG` in your jobfile.

+## Performance Evaluation (Noah)
+I have been working on this portion of the project since the moment it was been released, but despite hours and hours of work, I have made little tangible progress, largely due to lack of time, resources, and the inability to attend office hours because of another class.
+I have my code for CUDA and MPI included here, alongside the initial test cali files.
+I began to do the Jupityr Notebook code but was unable to finish it without testing on successful caliper files.
+I apologize for my lack of progress in this submission, and will try to catch up as well as I can before the next deadline, in between my multiple other projects.
+I will be attending Friday's office hours and could use assistance then.

 ## 5. Presentation

 ## 6. Final Report